ej1111/-hoopmaster-site/terms-and-conditions.md

 ## Changes to the Program

-Johnston Construction Co may modify or discontinue this alert program at any time.
+This alert program may be modified or discontinued at any time.
 Material changes will be communicated to enrolled users.

 ## Contact

-Johnston Construction Co
+Ernie Johnston
 ejohnston516@msn.com
 913-709-7750